klaasnienhuis/devfab/docs/guide/materials/channels.md

 ## Shader

 Sketchfab uses two renderers: PBR and Matcap.
 The PBR renderer is used for most models.
 The PBR renderer supports two so-called workflows: Metalness and Specular.
-Each of these two workflows share a bunch of channels, but also have their own uniwue channels.
+Each of these two workflows share a bunch of channels, but also have their own unique channels.

 ![Renderer](./materials-renderer-editor.jpg)